 - Sometimes you’ll even just find it plainly called alcohol

-When these ingredients are high up on the ingredients list of your skincare – they’re bad news.
-My advice – dive and duck like an Olympian.
+When type 1 alcohols are high up on the ingredients list of your skincare – they’re bad news my friend.
+My advice – duck and dive like an Olympian.

 — Cheryl Woodman (@HonestyForSkin) 3 April 2017